Encyclopedia of Selected Peaceful Societies

 Avoiding and Resolving Conflict.
 Three Zapotec illness concepts in La Paz serve as mechanisms for diffusing deeply-felt emotions such as hostility that might lead to violence.
 Muina is a mild illness or indisposition that people may feel when they are angry toward others; the cure is to get rid of the anger.
 People rarely make distinctions about whether or not the anger is justifiable.
 Coraje, courage or passion, is a more advanced stage of illness where the expression of muina has advanced to verbal abuse or even blows.
 Bilis, bile, is an organic imbalance in the gall bladder brought on by frustration, abuse, or mistreatment by another.
 This condition is produced by someone's inability to dissipate anger.
 People afflicted with these illnesses need sympathy and treatment, not condemnation and punishment.

 Gender Relations.
 Fry (1992b) reported several instances of spouse abuse in San Andrés but none in La Paz .
 Most women in La Paz are not constrained by a fear of abuse.
 They contribute economically to their families, they are respected, and they feel free to talk with male visitors in the absence of their husbands.
 With a few exceptions, most La Paz men are not possessive or jealous of their wives.
 In contrast, in San Andrés the women do feel constrained against speaking with strange men.
 The men try to control the San Andrés women, to make sure of their sexual fidelity, through fear and, if necessary, through force.
+According to an article in 2014, however, the gendered nature of many Zapotec communities is changing as men leave to take jobs in Mexican cities or in the U.S., leaving the women behind to assume ever greater responsibilities.

 Raising Children.
 Infants are nursed until the age of three, and are often offered the breast as comfort.
 During this period the child's innate needs for dependency are strengthened and reinforced.
 However, parents abruptly end that dependence and emotional involvement when children are between three and five years of age.
 The children of La Paz are normally peaceful, well-behaved, and compliant.
 Their parents discourage play fighting as well as real fighting—they tell their children that it is not good to fight.
 The La Paz children practice patterns of restraint that reduce physical contact during periods of hostile interactions, and they may become more restrained in their behavior as they grow older.